RKelln/auto_video/README.md

   - Artist Name 2
     - 01_Order_by_Number_not_title_(2023).jpg
     - 02_Another_title_(2023).mp4
-    - _ignore-files_starting_with_underscores in the automatic list generation.jpg
+    - _ignore_files_starting_with_underscores in the automatic list generation.jpg

 Underscores are converted to spaces in the auto-titling.
-File extensions are removed.
+File extensions are removed as are numbers preceding the title.

 ## Running: